Atomicbunny/7k00_16s/README.md

 9: run solvate_with_tmaomt2 to resolvate the system.
 This will create files that will be used in simulation.

-10: repeat steps 4-9 twice more to create 3 separate pseudorandom TMAO coordinate sets
+10: repeat steps 4-9 twice more to create 3 separate pseudorandom TMAO coordinate sets implemented with the 16s subunit in a water box.

 11: run minimization/equilibration step in separate directories for each pdb